SUSE-Cloud/socok8s/doc/source/user/select-openstack-services.rst

 Select OpenStack Services to run
 ================================

-socok8s currently deploys OpenStack keystone, heat, nova, neutron, cinder, glance.
+SUSE Containerized OpenStack currently deploys OpenStack Keystone, Heat, Nova, Neutron, Cinder, Glance.

 You can decide which services to deploy by: